nishikawa1031/mainApp/documents/for_rails_beginners/rails.md

 ## for begginers
 1. learn Ruby on Rails
      * [Learn Ruby on Rails \- Full Course \- YouTube](https://www.youtube.com/watch?v=fmyvWz5TUWg)
+       * It is recommended that you not only look at it, but actually try to build it.
      * [Git and GitHub Tutorial for Beginners \- YouTube](https://www.youtube.com/watch?v=tRZGeaHPoaw)
 2. Write a technical blog
 Try to output what you have learnt immediately, for example by watching videos